Common deviations related to data-handling, etc. in investigator-initiated trials

 A data review can be used for example to identify missing data, discover signs of data manipulation, identify unexpected/abnormal data/’outliers’, discover the use of alternative source data (if direct entry into the system of data is expected), identify incorrect data processing (e.g. non-automatic calculations), discover system errors, and identify any need for extra training of users, e.g. patients or site personnel.

-The audit trail can also cover user logs, event logs, etc.
+The audit trail may also cover user logs, event logs, etc.

 During our GCP inspections, we found major and critical deviations related to audit trail/metadata.
 For example, in a given period, a sufficient audit trail was missing, the investigator trial sites could not access the audit trail, data on monitor queries were missing and the audit trail for users who had been active in the system compared to their allocated accesses was missing.

-The Danish GCP Executive Order and the coming regulation on clinical trials stipulate that the Danish Medicines Agency must be informed (immediately) in the event of serious non-compliance.
-During our inspections, we occasionally see that serious non-compliance has not been reported to us or reported to us too late.
-We have also seen cases of serious non-compliance that were not escalated to the trial's sponsor, who is obliged to report this to the authorities and therefore relies on the rapid reporting from, for example, contractors.
+During our inspections, we occasionally see that serious breaches of the ICH GCP have not been reported to us or reported to us too late.
+We have also seen cases of serious breaches that were not escalated to the trial's sponsor, who is obliged to report this to the authorities and therefore relies on the rapid reporting from, for example, contractors and investigators.
 Examples related to computerised systems could be lost access to data (temporarily or permanently) caused by server breakdowns or ransom attacks combined with inadequate backup and lack of reporting of randomisation/stratification problems.